Dudley Saltonstall: Continental Navy

 When the American Revolutionary War broke out, Saltonstall joined Connecticut's militia, helping to defend New London's harbor.
 When the Continental Navy was established, he was given one of the first captain's commissions, based on the recommendation of his brother-in-law Silas Deane, who served on Connecticut's Naval Committee.
 He was given command of Alfred, the flagship of the new navy's commodore, Esek Hopkins.
 He hired John Paul Jones as his first lieutenant, and gave him the responsibility of overseeing the fitting out of the newly acquired ship.
 He and Jones did not get along well, as Jones did not like Saltonstall's sometimes distant and superior demeanor.

 Saltonstall captained Alfred on the Continental Navy's maiden voyage in March 1776, an expedition to Nassau in the Bahamas whose objective was arms and critically needed gunpowder.
 The expedition was somewhat successful, as Nassau was taken, but its governor had managed to remove much of the gunpowder before the takeover was completed.
 The return voyage was uneventful, although smallpox was spreading through the ships' crews, until the fleet neared Block Island.
 On April 4 and 5, the fleet captured British ships.
 On the morning of April 6, HMS Glasgow was spotted, and was brought to action.
 In the ensuing battle, Alfred's steering controls were damaged by cannon fire, and she drifted out of the action.
 Glasgow was able to escape to Newport outrunning the heavily laden fleet.

 While the expedition was successful, Hopkins and Saltonstall were questioned over the fleet's failure to follow its stated orders, which had been to engage the British fleet off the Carolinas, and over its failure to capture the clearly outnumbered Glasgow.
 Saltonstall was not censured, but other captains in the fleet were punished for cowardly behavior.

-In September 1776 Saltonstall was given command of Trumbull, which had been built at a dockyard on the Connecticut River.
+In September 1776 Saltonstall was given command of Trumbull, which had been built at a shipyard on the Connecticut River.
 To Saltonstall's dismay, she was too heavily laden to cross the sand bar at the mouth of the river.
 After numerous repeated attempts to pass the bar in 1776 and 1777, the Marine Committee gave her command to Elisha Hinman, who successfully floated her into Long Island Sound in August 1779.

 Saltonstall's next command was Warren, based in Boston.
-He replaced Hopkins at her helm in July 1779; Hopkins was suspended for breach of orders, and was eventually dismissed from the navy.
+He replaced Hopkins at her helm in July 1779; Hopkins was suspended for breach of orders, and was eventually dismissed from the navy after the failure of the Penobscot Expedition.